japila-books/spark-sql-internals/docs/spark-sql-Analyzer.md

 | Description

 | [[extendedResolutionRules]] `extendedResolutionRules`
-| Additional link:catalyst/Rule.md[rules] for <<Resolution, Resolution>> batch.
+| Additional catalyst/Rule.md[rules] for <<Resolution, Resolution>> batch.

 Empty by default

 | [[fixedPoint]] `fixedPoint`
 | `FixedPoint` with <<maxIterations, maxIterations>> for <<Hints, Hints>>, <<Substitution, Substitution>>, <<Resolution, Resolution>> and <<Cleanup, Cleanup>> batches.

-Set when `Analyzer` <<creating-instance, is created>> (and can be defined explicitly or through link:spark-sql-CatalystConf.adoc#optimizerMaxIterations[optimizerMaxIterations] configuration setting.
+Set when `Analyzer` <<creating-instance, is created>> (and can be defined explicitly or through spark-sql-CatalystConf.md#optimizerMaxIterations[optimizerMaxIterations] configuration setting.

 | [[postHocResolutionRules]] `postHocResolutionRules`
-| The only link:catalyst/Rule.md[rules] in <<Post-Hoc-Resolution, Post-Hoc Resolution>> batch if defined (that are executed in one pass, i.e. `Once` strategy).
+| The only catalyst/Rule.md[rules] in <<Post-Hoc-Resolution, Post-Hoc Resolution>> batch if defined (that are executed in one pass, i.e. `Once` strategy).
 Empty by default
 |===

-`Analyzer` is used by `QueryExecution` to link:spark-sql-QueryExecution.adoc#analyzed[resolve the managed `LogicalPlan`] (and, as a sort of follow-up, link:spark-sql-QueryExecution.adoc#assertAnalyzed[assert that a structured query has already been properly analyzed], i.e. no failed or unresolved or somehow broken logical plan operators and expressions exist).
+`Analyzer` is used by `QueryExecution` to spark-sql-QueryExecution.md#analyzed[resolve the managed `LogicalPlan`] (and, as a sort of follow-up, spark-sql-QueryExecution.md#assertAnalyzed[assert that a structured query has already been properly analyzed], i.e. no failed or unresolved or somehow broken logical plan operators and expressions exist).

 [[logging]]
 [TIP]